junemoretz/avspl1t/coordinator/README.md

 ## Setup

+1. Duplicate [config_example.json](config_example.json) and rename to `config.json`.

+   - Fill in your configuration details.

-1. Install the python dependencies for the server (this requires `poetry` to be installed):
+2. Install the python dependencies for the server (this requires `poetry` to be installed):

 ```
 poetry install